XC-/npm-linkDependencies/README.md

 ### NodeJS and OS support

 npm-linkDependencies has been tested to work with NodeJS 6.x to 10.x in Linux and OSX environments using Travis CI.
-Windows is not currently supported but testing will soon start with it as well.
-Unfortunately right now it cannot be automated and will be run only locally.
-This means that at first, Windows support level will be "works on my machine" until test automation can be implemented for it.
+It has also been tested on Windows 10 (in Powershell and Git Bash) and the tests pass.
+However, Windows testing has not been automated.

 ### Tests